$66 Find Cheap Flights from Washington, D.C. to The Bahamas

 • What is the cheapest time of day to fly to The Bahamas?

-The cheapest time of day to fly to The Bahamas is generally in the afternoon, when round-trip flights cost $352 on average.
-Morning departures are around 22% more expensive than evening flights, on average.
-The most expensive time of day to fly to The Bahamas is generally in the morning, which is peak travel time and where the average cost of a ticket is $557.
+The cheapest time of day to fly to The Bahamas is generally in the morning, when round-trip flights cost $551 on average.
+The most expensive time of day to fly to The Bahamas is generally in the morning, which is peak travel time and where the average cost of a ticket is $551.

 Top tips for finding cheap flights to The Bahamas